numpy/numpy/doc/neps/nep-0035-array-creation-dispatch-with-array-function.rst

 Now we should look at how a library like Dask could benefit from ``like=``.
-Before we understand that, it's important to understand a bit about Dask basics and ensures correctness with ``__array_function__``.
+Before we understand that, it's important to understand a bit about Dask basics and how it ensures correctness with ``__array_function__``.
 Note that Dask can perform computations on different sorts of objects, like dataframes, bags and arrays, here we will focus strictly on arrays, which are the objects we can use ``__array_function__`` with.

 Dask uses a graph computing model, meaning it breaks down a large problem in